plusclouds/ansible-roles/roles/plusclouds.samba.add.client.iptables.rule/README.md

-PlusClouds Install Samba
+PlusClouds Install NFS
 =========

-This role loads the necessary softwares for directory sharing with Samba.
+This role loads the necessary softwares for directory sharing with NFS.

 Requirements
 ------------